 Except under circumstances noted above, students and employees are prohibited from using, storing, or possessing weapons, fireworks, or explosives on property owned or controlled by the College and/or in the course of any College program or employment.
-Weapons may include, but are not limited to: firearms, pellet guns, air rifles or BB guns, paintball guns, bows and arrows, sling shots, water balloon launchers, martial arts equipment, swords, switchblade and large knives, and clubs.
+Weapons may include, but are not limited to: firearms, pellet guns, air rifles or BB guns, paintball guns, bows and arrows, sling shots, water balloon launchers, martial arts equipment, swords, switchblade and large knives, tasers, and clubs.

 If you are aware that an individual possesses a firearm, other weapon, or explosives in violation of this policy, please contact Campus Safety (507-933-8888) immediately.

 Gustavus Adolphus College makes a distinction between solicitation and canvassing.
 The College defines canvassing in terms of political expression and permits this to occur with advance notice.
 The College defines solicitation in terms of advertising/sales and restricts the number and type of student-run fundraisers, sales, and solicitations that may be directed to students and other members of the Gustavus community.
-Only recognized student organizations and department-sponsored student groups may engage in fund raising efforts.
-Such activities are subject to approval by the Student Activities Office and are restricted to specified areas only.
+Only recognized student organizations and department-sponsored student groups may engage in fundraising efforts.
+Such activities are subject to approval by the Campus Activities Office and are restricted to specified areas only.
 General solicitation is prohibited in all other public spaces and well as the campus residence halls.

 Groups that wish to solicit (sell merchandise and/or fundraise) are subject to the following regulations:

-- All recognized student organizations desiring to sell merchandise or services on campus or host an event whose primary purpose is to fundraise must schedule that activity through the Student Activities Office at least 1 week prior by completing the Fundraising form.
+- All recognized student organizations desiring to sell merchandise or services on campus or host an event whose primary purpose is to fundraise must schedule that activity through the Campus Activities Office at least 1 week prior by completing the Fundraising form.

 - If a student organization wishes to conduct fundraisers in College residence halls or Lund Center, the approval of the Director of Residential Life or Athletic Director will be required in advance and should be indicated by his/her signature on the application form.